310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 The green flame is the mark of compassion—

-The great nature that grows infinitely!
+The great nature, growing infinitely!
 Ryusei Green, Takamine Midori…!
 {% endbubble %}

 {% bubble Chiaki smilesoft %}